-The Fiscal Year 2021/22 budget reflects the Schools Board's continuing commitment to offer the best educational opportunities to the children of Broward County while allocating limited funding increases to direct classroom support and increased services for mental health.
-The budget reflects what we value and respects the fiscal constraints within which we must operate.
+The Fiscal Year 2021/22 budget reflects the School Board's continuing commitment to offer the best educational opportunities to the children of Broward County while allocating limited funding increases to direct classroom support and increased services for mental health.
+The budget reflects what we value and respect our fiscal constraints.

-Over the past year, Broward County Public Schools (BCPS) has faced and overcome unique and extraordinary challenges brought about by the COVID-19 pandemic.
-Among the greatest of these was the safe reopening of our schools.
-Keeping our students, teachers and staff safe has been our number one priority, while we fulfill our Mission to educate all students to reach their highest potential.
+Over the past 18 months, Broward County Public Schools (BCPS) has faced and overcome COVID-19 pandemic related extraordinary challenges.
+Among the greatest of these challenges was the safe reopening of schools.
+Keeping students, teachers and staff safe has been the number one priority, while fulfilling the District's mission to educate all students to reach their highest potential.

-In March 2020, at the start of the pandemic, we closed our school campuses to immediately offer eLearning at home to all students.
-Our District provided computer devices to all students who needed one, while also partnering with Comcast and AT&T to offer free or discounted internet services for families and free mobile hotspots to students with housing instability.
-Teachers quickly enhanced and acquired new virtual learning skills, while we listened to suggestions from BCPS staff, parents and students for modifications needed to make virtual learning more engaging and successful in the 2020/21 school year.
-In response, our teachers and staff worked together to learn new technology, rethink instruction utilizing project-based learning as part of a virtual platform, while ensuring students were making critical connections with their teachers, school staff and peers to create positive educational experiences for our school communities.
-At every level, our employees focused on meeting the needs of all our students.
+At the start of the pandemic, in March 2020, the District closed school campuses to immediately offer eLearning at home to all students.
+The District provided computer devices to any student who needed one, while simultaneously partnering with Comcast and AT&T to offer free or discounted internet services for families and free mobile hotspots to students with housing instability.
+Teachers quickly enhanced and acquired new virtual learning skills, while the District followed suggestions from BCPS staff, parents and students for needed modifications to make virtual learning more engaging and successful in the 2020/21 school year.
+At every level, our employees focused on meeting the needs of all students.

-In August 2020, we opened the school year with 100% eLearning, incorporating many new teaching and learning enhancements.
-The District continued to consult with local public health officials and medical experts to determine when students, teachers and staff could return to our school campuses without compromising health and safety.
-In October 2020, our brick-and-mortar schools reopened with new and expanded sanitation procedures, personal protective equipment, safety signage and additional medical personnel, providing an option for face-to-face instruction.
-I am incredibly proud of the dedication of our teachers, administrators and staff for their commitment to guarantee a high-quality learning experience for our students, while we provided our parents and families options to choose which modality (eLearning or face-to-face instruction) better met their needs.
+In August 2020, BCPS opened the school year with 100% eLearning, incorporating many new teaching and learning enhancements.
+The District continued to consult with local public health officials and medical experts to determine the time when students, teachers and staff could return safely to our school campuses.

+In October 2020, BCPS brick-and-mortar schools reopened with new and expanded sanitation procedures, personal protective equipment, safety signage and additional medical personnel, providing an option for face-to-face instruction.
+Through the dedication of our teachers, administrators and staff, our schools continued to provide a high-quality learning experience for students while offering parents and families an option to choose eLearning or face-to-face instruction.

-Throughout this time, the District continued to follow recommendations for health and safety from local medical experts and the Centers for Disease Control and Prevention (CDC), helping to ensure our schools were not a major source of transmission of the virus, while frequent communication was distributed to our families and staff.
-Partnerships with public health officials and medical experts were invaluable for ensuring a safe reopening.
+The District continued to consult with local medical experts and follow recommendations for health and safety from the Centers for Disease Control and Prevention (CDC) and the American Academy of Pediatrics to help ensure our schools were not a major source of transmission of the virus.
+Frequent communication was distributed to families and staff.
+Furthermore, partnerships with public health officials and medical experts were invaluable for ensuring a safe reopening.

-Our School Board members and I advocated at the local, state and national levels to secure additional funding for public school districts to offset financial impacts of COVID-19 and worked to safeguard public school districts across Florida from experiencing state funding cuts due to reductions in enrollment.
-Our District also promoted prioritizing vaccines for our teachers and partnered with the Florida Department of Health - Broward to make COVID-19 vaccines available to all teachers and staff.
+Our School Board members and District staff advocated at local, state and national levels to secure additional funding for public school districts to offset financial impacts of COVID-19, and worked to safeguard public school districts across Florida from experiencing state funding cuts due to reductions in enrollment.
+BCPS also promoted prioritizing vaccines for our teachers and partnered with the Florida Department of Health - Broward to make COVID-19 vaccines available to all teachers and staff, as well as to eligible students.

-We reimagined how our educators deliver instruction virtually and in person, increased our strong focus on mental health, wellness, and social and emotional learning, and provided more than 16 million free meals for students and their families.
-We worked to locate students who were not attending classes and to identify those not making adequate academic progress to return them to brick-and-mortar schools.
+BCPS reimagined how District educators deliver instruction virtually and in person, increased its strong focus on mental health, wellness, and social and emotional learning, and provided more than 16 million free meals for students and their families.
+Staff worked diligently to locate students who were not attending classes, and also identified those not making adequate academic progress to return them to brick-and-mortar schools.